RychEmrycho/Dicoding-MADE/README.md

 # Dicoding-MADE
-This repository contains all the projects I created for Dicoding MADE class
+This is the first submission I created for Dicoding MADE class